GreenHatHG/YoutubeToMP3WithLyrics/README.md

 - **Manual Subtitles**: Higher quality, created by the video owner.
 - **Automatic Subtitles**: Auto-generated by YouTube, quality may vary.

-The script will prioritize manual subtitles.
-If the requested language is only available as an automatic subtitle, it will inform you and proceed.
-If the language is not found at all, it will display the list of all available languages for you to choose from.
+The script will always prioritize manual subtitles for the requested language.
+If a manual version is not found, it will automatically fall back to an available auto-generated version.
+If the language is not found at all, it will display the list of all available languages for you to choose from and exit.

 ## Error Handling

 The tool includes comprehensive error handling for:
 - Invalid YouTube URLs
-- Missing subtitles
+- Missing subtitles, with a clear list of available options
-- Network connectivity issues
+- Network connectivity issues during subtitle listing
 - File permission problems
 - Invalid time formats
-- Audio processing errors
+- Audio processing errors with `ffmpeg`

 ## Troubleshooting

-1. **"Command not found" errors**: Ensure yt-dlp and ffmpeg are properly installed
+1.  **"Command not found" errors**: Ensure `yt-dlp` and `ffmpeg` are properly installed and accessible in your system's PATH.
-2. **Permission errors**: Check write permissions for output directories
+2.  **Permission errors**: Check write permissions for the source and output directories.
-3. **Subtitle not available**: The script will now list all available language codes for you.
+3.  **Subtitle not available**: The script will list all available language codes.
 If your desired language isn't listed, it means YouTube does not provide it for that video.
-4. **Invalid time format**: Use MM:SS or HH:MM:SS format (e.g., 1:30 or 0:01:30)
+4.  **Invalid time format**: Use MM:SS or HH:MM:SS format (e.g., `1:30` or `0:01:30`).

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Add tests if applicable
+4. Add tests if applicable.
-5. Submit a pull request
+5. Submit a pull request.

 ## License